Units using capacity above represent kWDC.

 Justification: This scenario represents a moderate long-term module efficiency-improvement expectation applied to a module basis halfway between a U.S. MSP and a global spot price, including a supply chain premium for small installers.

 Technology Description: This scenario assumes design simplification and manufacturing automation.

 Justification: Industry is transitioning toward greater simplification and automation.

 Technology Description: This scenario assumes 20% labor and hardware balance-of-system (BOS) cost improvements through automation, preassembly of racking, mounting, and wiring efficiencies, and improvements in wind load design.
 It also assumes a switch in deployments to be a standard feature of the construction of a house or a normally scheduled reroofing event.

-Technology Description: This scenario assumes a 2% energy gain and a degradation rate reduction from 0.7%/yr to 0.5%/yr.
+Technology Description: This scenario assumes a degradation rate reduction from 0.7%/yr to 0.5%/yr.

 Justification: Significant R&D is currently spent on improved cell temperatures and lower degradation rates.
 Degradation rates of 0.5%/yr are already common for some developers.

 Technology Description: A global module spot price is assumed as the price basis, plus a supply chain premium for small installers.
 Module efficiency is based on the projected efficiency halfway between the efficiency of TOPCon and SHJ modules and tandem modules in the ITRPV in 2032, resulting in a price of $0.30/WDC.